 A significant occupational exposure is a percutaneous or mucocutaneous exposure to blood or other body fluids from a source that is known, or found to be positive for a blood borne virus (BBV).

 There is a potential risk of transmission of a Blood Borne Virus (BBV) from a significant occupational exposure and staff must understand the actions they should take when a significant occupational exposure incident takes place.
 There is a legal requirement to report all sharps injuries and near misses to line managers/employers.

-Further information can be found in the occupational exposure management (including sharps) literature review.
+There are some exclusions for HCWs with known BBV infection when undertaking EPPs.
+The details of these and further information can be found in the occupational exposure management (including sharps) literature review.

 4 A local risk assessment is required if re-sheathing is undertaken using a safe technique for example anaesthetic administration in dentistry.